Port Washington North, New York: Bus

-As of July 2024, Port Washington North is served by two Nassau Inter-County Express bus routes: the n23 and the Port Washington Shuttle.
+As of June 2026, Port Washington North is served by two Nassau Inter-County Express bus routes: the n23 and the Port Washington Shuttle.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Port Washington North.
+National Grid USA provides natural gas to properties within Port Washington North that are hooked up to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within Port Washington North.
+PSEG Long Island provides power to all homes and businesses within Port Washington North, on behalf of the Long Island Power Authority.

 Sewage

 Port Washington North is located within the Port Washington Water Pollution Control District, which operates the sanitary sewer system serving the village.

 Water

-Port Washington North is located within the boundaries of the Port Washington Water District, which provides the entirety of Port Washington North with water.
+Port Washington North is located within the boundaries of the Port Washington Water District, which provides the entirety of the village with water.

 Healthcare and emergency services

 Healthcare

-No hospitals are located within Port Washington North.
-The nearest hospital is St. Francis Hospital, located in nearby Flower Hill.

 Although no hospitals are located within Port Washington North, a GoHealth urgent care center is located within the village, at the Stop & Shop Plaza; this facility is operated by Northwell Health.